-- Recurrence of Symptoms: There is the very real potential for a recurrence or persistence of symptoms after a great toe cheilectomy.
+- Progression of arthritis: There is the very real potential for a recurrence or persistence of symptoms after a great toe cheilectomy.
 This can occur relatively quickly if there was more wear and tear arthritis in the great toe joint than expected.
 In addition, this surgery does not fully correct the underlying biomechanical forces that caused the arthritic changes in the first place.
 Therefore, over time the great toe symptoms may have a tendency to recur.
-If the symptoms recur it may be necessary to perform a more definitive procedure such as a great toe fusion or a 1st MTP joint replacement.
+If the symptoms recur, it may be necessary to perform a more definitive procedure, such as a great toe fusion or a 1st MTP joint replacement.